 I wish the [black] regiment would be raised.
 I am of the opinion that the Blacks will make excellent soldiers—indeed experience proves it…As to the danger of training them to Arms—tis the Child of a distempered Imagination.
 There are some people who are forever frightening themselves with Bugbears of their own Creation.

 The exact number of African Americans who fought in Maryland units during the Revolution is unknown.
 According to the Continental Army’s “Return of the Negroes in the Army,” there were 95 in 1778.
-However, the Flying Camp, which served July-December 1776, had at least four black soldiers, and others enlisted during the 1780s.
-All told, the names of only about 50 African American soldiers from Maryland are easily discovered; many are listed in the Daughters of the American Revolution’s book Forgotten Patriots, available online for free.
+However, the Flying Camp, which served July-December 1776, had at least five black soldiers, and others enlisted during the 1780s.
+All told, the names of only about 60 African American soldiers from Maryland are easily discovered; many are listed in the Daughters of the American Revolution’s book Forgotten Patriots, available online for free.

 However, while there were no known African Americans among the Maryland 400, there still may have been blacks among the men who traveled to New York in the summer of 1776, although little is known about who they might have been.
 Just as an eighteenth-century army traveled with an entourage of soldiers’ wives and children, some men brought slaves with them as personal servants, and there are hints that members of the First Maryland Regiment did so in 1776.